Palli Samgathana Vibhaga: History

-The institute
+The Institute of Rural Reconstruction

 Just because Santiniketan is home to such institutions as Kala Bhavana and Sangit Bhavana, it must not be assumed that Visva-Bharati came to represent only a dreamy aesthetic outlook that ignored the harsh realities of everyday life.
 Tagore founded an Institute of Rural Reconstruction in 1922.
 The place came to be known as Sriniketan (Abode of well-being).
 He launched a vigorous programme of rural reform that aimed to address the problems that pervaded rural India in the early twentieth century, problems like poverty, disease, ignorance, superstition and caste.
+Sriniketan is more of a place where anyone gets to meet the reality much closer to the heart and give a pause to the gloomy life.
+Its a journey to become and empower more resilience, self -taught, confident, respectful while gracefully carrying the culture and tradition of every individual.

-The Institute of Rural Reconstruction, known (in Bengali) as Palli Samgathana Vibhaga has four departments: Rural Extension Centre (Department of Adult, Continuing Education and Extension), Palli Charcha Kendra (a teaching department founded in 1977), Department of Social Work (a teaching department founded in 1963 and offers social work degrees at undergraduate, post-graduate and Ph D levels) and Silpa Sadan (a Centre for Rural Craft, Technology and Design).
+The Institute of Rural Reconstruction, known (in Bengali) as Palli Samgathana Vibhaga has four departments: Lifelong Learning and Extension (Department of Adult, Continuing Education and Extension), Palli Charcha Kendra (a teaching department founded in 1977), Department of Social Work (a teaching department founded in 1963 and offers social work degrees at undergraduate, post-graduate and Ph D levels) and Silpa Sadan (a Centre for development of the Design, Art, Culture and Technology and implement with the Rural Reconstruction and Development).
 Palli Siksha Bhavana (Institute of Agricultural Science), also located at Sriniketan, is a separate institute that imparts education in agricultural sciences.

-Silpa Sadana (earlier called Silpa Bhavana) offers 2-year (1 year training + 1 year practice) in leather craft, book binding and handmade packaging, batik work and handmade paper making.
-It offers 3-year (2 years training + I year practice) in handloom weaving, wood work and pottery.
-The eligibility for both the courses is passed at least class VIII and age preferably between 16 and 25 years.Siksha Charcha offers 2-year D El Ed course.Palli Charcha Kendra offers a 2-year post graduate course in Rural Development.